Cubic-Chunks-Development-Team/llama-bot/README.md

 This bot is still being coded, and many features are still being planned, but I can tell you about 2 things.
 Both of them are still in development, but atleast one of them is stable.

 ### Anti-Spam System
+#### What does this do?
-This one is still in development, but it's still pretty reliable.
-It will detect spam, and send players to a channel for a certain amount of time before being let out.
+Like the name implies, it will detect spam, and send players to a channel for a certain amount of time before being let out.
 If this fails, there is a backup role that you can give them to completely mute the player.
+#### How does it do it?
+Every time a player sends a chat message, they "heat up" by a certain amount, and when they are not sending messages, they cool down.
+When their heat reaches a certain threshold then the spam detection will be triggered

 ### Quoting System
-Ever wanted to have a huge storage system of a bunch of funny things your friends say?
-Well, then this is for you.
-All of us on the team just love to make fun of the spelling mistakes of others, so this is perfect to make sure we have them in storage for awhile.
-Sadly, this one is still being worked on, but it should be available soon!
+#### What does this do?
+It keeps a bunch of quotes in a file for you to retrieve later.
+You will be able to add and remove quotes via the chat.
+#### How does it do it?
+This is still in development, so we're still pondering how it will keep them in storage, but it will once it's done.

 ## Getting Started
 Since this bot is open-source, getting it onto your Discord server will be a bit different than normal.
 The following information will help you with almost the whole setup process for this bot.